Latsis/Muumitalo/README.md

 You find Muumipappa at the endpoint ```localhost:5000/ovi/```.
 You have to answer his question correctly in order to get to Muumitalo.
 The answering is done by sending a POST request to the endpoint.
 Content of the request should be in the following format: ```{"answer":"<your guess here>"} ```.

-Muumipappa likes hockey and was at the market square celebrating Finland's world championship, so you know that the password must be ```loikomorkosisaan```.
-Unfortunately, Muumipappa is also a huge fan of hacker movies so he might be using a "l337 5p34ky" version as the password.
+Muumipappa is a huge hockey fan.
+When Finland won the world championship in 2019, he was one of the first celebrators at the Muumilaakso market square.
+After Muumimamma told him that his hockey fever is getting out of hand, Muumipappa decided to lock himself inside the Muumitalo.
+He won't let anyone in unless they know the password, which is also his favourite song.
+After the market square celebrations Muumipappa has listened to only one song non stop, so you know that the password is ```loikomorkosisaan```.
+Unfortunately, Muumipappa is also a huge fan of hacker movies so he might be using a "l337 5p34ky" spelling.
 You have to guess the right spelling of the word by trying different mutations of ```loikomorkosisaan```.

 Attempt the following mutations: